hashicorp/terraform-provider-vsphere/website/docs/d/virtual_machine.html.markdown

 # vsphere\_virtual\_machine

 The `vsphere_virtual_machine` data source can be used to find the UUID of an existing virtual machine or template.
-THe most common purpose is for finding the UUID of a template to be used as the source for cloning to a new [`vsphere_virtual_machine`][docs-virtual-machine-resource] resource.
+The most common purpose is for finding the UUID of a template to be used as the source for cloning to a new [`vsphere_virtual_machine`][docs-virtual-machine-resource] resource.
 It also reads the guest ID so that can be supplied as well.